dillonHe/EasyEDA-Documents/Tutorial/FAQ.md

 Please spend a few minutes reading this FAQ, it will save you lots of time getting started with EasyEDA.

-## Contents
-**Concept**
-	- *How to find the list of hotkeys*
-	- *Where are my files*
-	- *Why does EasyEDA focus on Cloud based EDA*
-	- *How can I work if there is no internet*
-	- *Does EasyEDA have a desktop version*
-	- *Which Browser is best for EasyEDA*
-	- *How to go to your dashboard*
-**Projects and Files**
-	- *How to delete a project*
-	- *How to delete a schematic or PCB*
-	- *How to share a project with others*
-	- *How to find the version history of schematics and PCBs*
-**Schematic**
-	- *If I update the schematic, how do I then update the PCB*
-	- *How to rename a Sheet/Document or modify description*
-	- *How to find components*
-	- *How to add sub parts to a schematic*
-	- *What is the unit of the schematic sheet*
-	- *For a complex project, I want to split the schematic over several sheets.
-Does EasyEDA support hierarchy*
-	- *How to change the sheet size and modify the design information*
-**Schematic library symbol**
-	- *How to create a schematic library symbol*
-	- *How to tag my schematic library symbol*
-	- *How to create sub parts for multi-part components*
-	- *How to change the Package for a component*
-**PCB**
-	- *How to change the Units of PCB from mil to mm or inch*
-	- *How to pick and move the components on the PCB canvas quickly*
-	- *Can I create a PCB without creating schematic*
-	- *How to add more fonts for PCB*
-	- *How to insert an Image/Logo to PCB*
-	- *How to insert a DXF board outline*
-	- *How to create non rectangular PCB outline such as round*
-	- *How to add a slot and cut out*
-	- *How to measure dimensions on a PCB*
-	- *How to add more layers*
-	- *How to add solder mask*
-	- *How do I set the dimensions of my PCB in the layout*
-	- *My PCB is complex, how can I be sure that I have routed all of the tracks*
-	- *I need to start my layout again, how can I remove all of the tracks*
-	- *How to put a component on the bottom layer*
-	- *I can't convert schematic to PCB*   Why is this*
-**PCB package**
-	- *How to create a PCB package/library*
-	- *Keep in Mind*
-	- *Most Common Errors on EasyEDA*
-	- *Spice Simulation FAQ*
-	- *How to set the resistance of a resistor*
-	- *Where Can I find the Probe*
-	- *Why I can't simulate my schematic*
-**Others**
-	- *Does EasyEDA canvas use the Cartesian coordinate system*

 ## Concept